 TITLE III - Public Law 99-499, Superfund Amendment and Reauthorization Act (SARA) of 1986, Title III, Emergency Planning Community Right-to-Know Act (EPCRA), requires the establishment of state and local planning organizations, a State Emergency Response Commission (SERC), a subcommittee of the Emergency Management Council, and Local Emergency Planning Committees (LEPCs) to conduct emergency planning for HAZMAT incidents.
-The law requires site-specific planning for extremely hazardous substances, participation in the planning process by facilities storing or using hazardous substances.
+The law requires site-specific planning for extremely hazardous substances, participation in the planning process by facilities storing or using hazardous substances, and notifications to the SERC or LEPC of releases of specified hazardous substances.
 It also provides a mechanism for information sharing on hazardous chemicals and emergency plans for hazardous chemical events to the public.

-TOXIC SUBSTANCES - Toxic substances are chemicals or compounds which may present an unreasonable threat to human health and the environment.
+Toxic Substances - Toxic substances are chemicals or compounds which may present an unreasonable threat to human health and the environment.
 Human exposure to toxic substances can cause a variety of health effects including long-term adverse health effects.
 Certain facilities which have 10 or more full-time employees and that manufacture, process or use a toxic substance in excess of threshold amounts during the calendar year are required to submit a Toxics Release Inventory Report annually to the U.S. EPA and the Washington SERC.
 A current list of substances covered, reporting guidance, and software is available at the U.S. EPA TRI website at www.eps.gov/tri